Mac Jones Player Prop Bets for NFL Week 17 | New England vs. Jacksonville 1/2/2022

 Matchup vs. Jacksonville

-- This week Jones will face the NFL's 13th-ranked pass defense (242.4 yards allowed per game).
+- The 242.4 yards per game the Jaguars are conceding through the air makes them the NFL's 13th-ranked pass defense.

-- At 1.3 passing TDs conceded per game, the Jaguars defense is ranked sixth in the NFL.
+- With 20 passing TDs allowed this season, the Jaguars defense is ranked sixth in the NFL.

 Recent Performances

+- In last week's outing against the Bills, Jones had 145 yards while completing 43.8% of his passes with two interceptions.

-- He tacked on six carries for 33 yards, averaging 5.5 yards per carry.
+- He also ran the ball six times for 33 yards, averaging 5.5 yards per attempt on the ground.

 Jones' New England Teammates